xuyangbocn/slack-app-plus-llm/README.md

 - Go to your Slack workspace, follow Step1 in [Slack Quick Start](https://api.slack.com/quickstart#creating)
 - Go to **Your Apps >> Setting >> Basic Information >> App Credential**, note down `App ID`, `Verification Token`
 - Go to **OAuth & Permissions >> Scopes >> Bot Token Scopes**, add/remove based on what lambda event handler logic performs, E.g.
+  - `app_mention:read`: to view messages that mention tag this slack app
   - `channels:history`, `groups:history`, `im:history`: to view messages and content where this App is added in
   - `chat:write`: to post message
   - `users:read`, `users:read.email`: to search Slack users